 If we are living in the end times, we have to be ready.
 Are you ready?

 Debbie Allen Ed.D is the author of Turning Chaos into Joy.
 As a retired Special Education teacher, she offers her life’s experience and spiritual truths to help readers get ready for the end times.
-She peels back a hidden veil to reveal a loving God who wants to help.
+She peels back a hidden veil to reveal a loving God who yearns to anchor our soul with a deeper relationship of knowing Him.

 As a Christian author, she points to the Scriptures and Jesus, Himself, the author and finisher of our faith.
 He is the One who sets the captives free and gives joy amid chaos.